-Liposuction (specially tummy tuck) is the most popular form of plastic surgery undergone by people worldwide to lose weight.
+Liposuction (especially tummy tuck) is the most popular form of plastic surgery undergone by people worldwide to lose weight.
 Liposuction is a surgical procedure that removes fat from the body using suction.
-During liposuction, small, thin, blunt-tipped tubes are inserted through micro cuts in the skin.
+During liposuction, small, thin, blunt-tipped tubes are inserted through micro-cuts in the skin.

 Fat in the body is then suctioned out through these tubes from the target areas of the deposits.

-Usually people turn up to liposuction when exercise fails to help reduce the body fat in other terms, it is a quick fix for losing weight. removes fat from areas of the body that haven’t responded to diet and exercise, such as Abdomen, Arms, Buttocks, Calves and ankles, Chest and back, Hips and thighs and Neck, tummy tucks being the most popular.
+Usually, people turn up to liposuction when exercise cannot help reduce body fat, in other terms, it is a quick fix for losing weight.
+Removes fat from areas of the body that haven’t responded to diet and exercise, such as Abdomen, Arms, Buttocks, Calves and ankles, Chest and Back, Hips and thighs and Neck, tummy tucks were the most popular.

 Types of Liposuction

 Tumescent liposuction: A local anaesthetic is used to numb the area of your body where the tube will be inserted.
 This type of liposuction does not require general anaesthesia.

 Ultrasound-assisted liposuction: The use of ultrasound to liquefy the fat, which makes it easier to remove.
 It helps in removing fat from the upper abdomen, sides and back.

 Laser-assisted liposuction: Uses low-energy waves to liquefy the fat, which is removed through a small cannula.

 - May reduce cellulite or improve the appearance of cellulite